olneyhymn/ulsterworldly.com/content/post/blackstone-church.md

 Dot served at Blackstone church until March of 1945 when she returned to Richmond to prepare to return to Belgian Congo as a missionary.
 According to my grandfather, she was much loved by the Blackstone church and left "in a blaze of glory, and the church had given her a generous gift of money which she had used to buy luggage for her Congo venture."

 In Richmond, her friendship with my grandfather (soon to graduate from Union Theological Seminary) quickly turned to romance.
-Before the end of the semester, they decided to marry, and Dot decided to break her commitment to return to Congo with the PCUS Committee on Foreign Missions.
+Before the end of the semester, they were engaged to marry, and Dot decided to break her commitment to return to Congo with the PCUS Committee on Foreign Missions.

 Soon after,